dwp/hbase-to-mongo-export/README.md

  | Command                   | Description
  |---------------------------|--------------------
  | `add-hbase-to-hosts`      | Update laptop hosts file with reference to hbase container (http://local-hbase:8080) and dks-standalone container (http://local-dks:8090 and https://local-dks:8091 )
  | `build-all`               | Build the jar file and then all docker images
  | `build-images`            | Build the hbase, population, and exporter images
  | `build-jar`               | Build the hbase exporter jar file
  | `destroy`                 | Bring down the hbase and other services then delete all volumes
  | `dist`                    | Assemble distribution files in build/dist
  | `down`                    | Bring down the hbase and other services
  | `echo-version`            | Echo the current version Jar version from Gradle settings
  | `hbase-shell`             | Open an Hbase shell onto the running hbase container
  | `integration-all`         | Build the jar and images, put up the containers, run the integration tests
  | `integration-tests`       | (Re-)Run the integration tests in a Docker container
  | `logs-directory-exporter` | Show the logs of the directory exporter.
 Update follow_flag as required.
  | `logs-file-exporter`      | Show the logs of the file exporter.
 Update follow_flag as required.
  | `logs-hbase-populate`     | Show the logs of the hbase-populater.
 Update follow_flag as required.
  | `reset-all`               | Destroy all, rebuild and up all, and check the export logs
  | `restart`                 | Restart hbase and other services
  | `up`                      | Run `build-all` then start the services with `up-all`
  | `up-all`                  | Bring up hbase, population, and sample exporter services
+ | `export-to-s3`            | Bring up a sample s3-exporter service exporting to local AWS S3 container.
+Depends on running `up-all` first

 ### Stand up the hbase container and populate it, and execute sample exporters